The Top 15 International Art Biennales (Biennials) Shows

 The Sharjah Biennial takes place in Sharjah, United Arab Emirates.
 Established in 1993 as a local art exhibition, by 2003 the focus changed to make it an international contemporary art biennial.

-The Yokohama Triennial in Japan, near Tokyo, is a triennial and not a biennial, so it takes place every three years instead of two.
+The Yokohama Triennale in Japan, near Tokyo, is a triennial and not a biennial, so it takes place every three years instead of two.
 It was established in 2001.

-The Singapore Biennale is relatively new as it started in 2006.
-Since its establishment, the city-state's art scene has strengthened and the Biennale has proven to be extremely popular with visitors.
+The Singapore Biennale at the Singapore Art Museum (SAM) is relatively new as it started in 2006.
+Since its establishment, the city-state's art scene has strengthened, and the Biennale has proven to be extremely popular with visitors.

 New York's famous Whitney Biennial takes place at the Whitney Museum and showcases the artworks from both emerging and established American-based artists.
 It is often fondly referred to as the exhibition one loves to hate.